tryton/tryton-client/doc/usage.rst

   Saves all the options.

-Shortcuts
+Favorites
 ^^^^^^^^^
-A collection of user defined shortcuts for specific resources.
+A collection of user defined menu favorites.

 Help